MingjieWang0606/MTMD-Public/README.md

 The official implementation of the paper "[MTMD: Multi-Scale Temporal Memory Learning and Efficient Debiasing Framework for Stock Trend Forecasting](https://arxiv.org/abs/2212.08656)".
 ![image](https://i.ibb.co/5MFPqTJ/12.png)

+Good News!
+We have established new code in the QLIB library, which allows you to test MTMD with dozens of models and larger datasets simultaneously!
+And excitingly, MTMD remains the SOTA (State Of The Art) model.
+Please check [here](https://github.com/tianshijing/qlib/blob/main/examples/benchmarks/README.md)!

 ## Environment
 1. Install python3.7, 3.8 or 3.9.
 2. Install the requirements in [requirements.txt](https://github.com/Wentao-Xu/HIST/blob/main/requirements.txt).